mpv-player/mpv/DOCS/man/en/options.rst

     the start of the next one then keep playing video normally over the chapter change instead of doing a seek.

+``--chapter-seek-threshold=<seconds>``
+    Distance in seconds from the beginning of a chapter within which a backward chapter seek will go to the previous chapter (default: 5.0).
+Past this threshold, a backward chapter seek will go to the beginning of the current chapter instead.
+A negative value means always go back to the previous chapter.

 ``--colormatrix=<colorspace>``
     Controls the YUV to RGB color space conversion when playing video.
 There are various standards.
 Normally, BT.601 should be used for SD video, and